SooS14/Matrix_clock_synchronization/Readme.md

 **start(N, Test_function)**
 >Call this function to start the program.

-+int N : number of process to start.
++ int N : number of process to start.
-+atom Test_function : the name of the function to use to test the program -test_random (see **test_random**)
++ atom Test_function : the name of the function to use to test the program
+  - test_random (see **test_random**)
-  -exercise_5 (see file : td1-tps-logique-correction.pdf)
+  - exercise_5 (see file : td1-tps-logique-correction.pdf)
-  -test (if you want to design your own test, put your code here)
+  - test (if you want to design your own test, put your code here)

 **start_process(N, M, Pid_list, Test_function)**
 >Starts N processes.
 Newly created processes use the **do_something** function.

-+int N : an identifier for each process.
++ int N : an identifier for each process.
-+int M : the total number of processes.
++ int M : the total number of processes.
-+list Pid_list : stores the pids of the processes for the test function.
++ list Pid_list : stores the pids of the processes for the test function.
-+atom Test_function : function to test the program, if test_random is given, it asks a few details needed for the test.
++ atom Test_function : function to test the program, if test_random is given, it asks a few details needed for the test.

 **test_random(Pid_list, Event, Delay, Sleep, Matrix, Number)**